The initial segment condition for $\kappa^+$-supercompactness: Fine structure from iterability

 So $i_0=\lh(p_{n+1}^M)$, so $\eta=\rho_{n+1}^M$, and the rest is clear. \end{proof}

-We now define a phalanx $\ph$, according to the following cases, analogous to those considered in the main comparison proof for Dodd-absent-solidity, \ref{lem:rho^M_D=0_implies_Dodd-absent-solid_and_universal}.
+We now define a phalanx $\ph$, according to the following cases, analogous to those considered in the main comparison proof for Dodd-absent-solidity, \ref{tm:rho^M_D=0_implies_Dodd-absent-solid_and_universal}.
 As usual, the exchange ordinal notation ``${\xi}$'' means ``$\leq\xi$'', and both ``${<\xi}$'' and ``${\leq\xi}$'' refer to the space of extenders.
 If $\eta$ is not a limit cardinal of $M$ then let $\gamma$ be the largest $M$-cardinal with $\gamma<\eta$.
-Then: \begin{enumerate} \item If $\eta$ is an $M$-cardinal then $\ph=((M,{<\eta}),W)$. \item If $\eta=\gamma^{+W}<\gamma^{+M}$ and $M|\eta$ is active then
+Then: \begin{enumerate}[label=Ph\arabic*.,ref=Ph\arabic*] \item If $\eta$ is an $M$-cardinal then $\ph=((M,{<\eta}),W)$. \item If $\eta=\gamma^{+W}<\gamma^{+M}$ and $M|\eta$ is active then

 \item If $\eta=\gamma^{+W}<\gamma^{+M}$ and $M|\eta$ is passive then letting $(R,r)\pins (M,0)$ be least such that $\eta\leq\OR^R$ and $\rho_{r+1}^R=\gamma<\rho_r^R$,

 \end{enumerate}

 In the phalanxes, all models are at \begin{enumerate}[label=--] \item degree $n$, in case \ref{item:case_n-sound_Dodd-sound} of the theorem, and \item degree $0^-$, in case \ref{item:case_non-Dodd-sound}, \end{enumerate} except when indicated as a pair $(R,r)$, which denotes the model $R$ at degree $r$ (and here $r\geq 0$).
 We only consider $n$- or $0^-$-maximal trees $\Uu$ on $\ph$ with $E^\Uu_0\in\es_+^W$ and $\eta^{+W}<\lh(E^\Uu_0)$. \emph{Iterability} for $\ph$ is meant under these conditions.
 As before, we consider trees $\Uu$ with roots in $\{0,-1,-2\}$, with $M^\Uu_0=W$, etc. Note that all models which are active short and at degrees $m\geq 0$ in $\ph$ are Dodd-absent-sound; this follows from Claim \ref{clm:W_is_Dodd-absent-sound} (that is, the model $R$, if it exists, and $M$, $W$ and $\Ult_n(M,F^{M|\eta})$ if $M$ is active short and $n\geq 0$).